vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

 9. Do the following to integrate with SaaS services such as Tanzu Mission Control, Tanzu Service Mesh, and Tanzu Observability.
 In the `vmc-tkgm.json` file,

-    - to enable or disable Tanzu Mission Control, enter `"tanzuObservabilityAvailability": "true/false"`.
+    - to activate or deactivate Tanzu Mission Control, enter `"tanzuObservabilityAvailability": "true/false"`.
-    - to enable or disable Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
+    - to activate or deactivate Tanzu Service Mesh, enter `"tkgWorkloadTsmIntegration": "true/false"`.
-    - to enable or disable Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.
+    - to activate or deactivate Tanzu Observability, enter `"tanzuObservabilityAvailability": "true/false"`.

     **Note:** If you edit the JSON manually, ensure that the values you enter are in quotes.

-10. Enable or disable Tanzu Kubernetes Grid extensions.
+10. Activate or deactivate Tanzu Kubernetes Grid extensions.
 For example,
-    - to enable or disable Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
+    - to activate or deactivate Prometheus and Grafana, enter `"enableExtensions": "true/false"`.
-    - to enable or disable Harbor, enter `"enableHarborExtension": "true/false"`.
+    - to activate or deactivate Harbor, enter `"enableHarborExtension": "true/false"`.

 **Note:**

-- Tanzu Mission Control is required to enable Tanzu Service Mesh and Tanzu Observability.
+- Tanzu Mission Control is required to activate Tanzu Service Mesh and Tanzu Observability.
-- If Tanzu Observability is enabled, Prometheus and Grafana are not supported.
+- If Tanzu Observability is activated, Prometheus and Grafana are not supported.
-- When Tanzu Mission Control is enabled only Photon is supported.
+- When Tanzu Mission Control is activated only Photon is supported.

 ## Update a Running Extension Deployment